 University Strategic Plan Outline

 This template provides an outline for university strategy planning.
 The actual strategic plan may cover multiple pages and provide an in-depth analysis and detailed mission and vision statements.
 Strategic planning is an opportunity for universities to look closely at campus needs, institutional values, infrastructure, long-term goals, important obstacles, and more.
 The strategic plan will be a guiding document that is reviewed and updated regularly.

-Create a Comprehensive Strategic Plan with Smartsheet
+Create More Collaborative, Real-Time Strategic Plans with Smartsheet